 Among the order’s tenets were promotion of patriotism, performance of public service, and perpetuation of the traditions of a “once-vanishing race.”
 Indeed, the order traced its origins to 1765 and the Sons of Liberty, a colonial secret order whose members dressed as Native Americans when they took part in the Boston Tea Party in 1773.
 The Sons and other orders merged into the Society of Red Men in 1813.
 In 1834 that order changed its name to “Improved Order of Red Men.”

 This membership certificate of 1889 (from Wikipedia) is decorated with Native American scenes.
 The Red Men wore Native American regalia in their induction rituals.
 Their lodge lingo also was Native American.
 For example, a lodge was a “tribe,” a lodge’s city was its “hunting ground,” a lodge hall was the “wigwam,” leadership titles included “incohonee,” “sachem,” and “sagamore,” ranks were “hunter,” “warrior,” and “chief.”
 Time was reckoned in “moons” and “suns.”
 Meetings were “powwows” and “council fires.”
 Visitors were “palefaces.”
-The women’s auxiliary was the Degree of Pocahontas.

 In addition to performing public service, like most fraternal orders, the Improved Order of Red Men provided members with social and business networking in the days before LinkedIn.
 But also, more than most fraternal groups, surely the Red Men appealed to every man’s inner boy.

 To put a face on the local IORM membership, this 1902 Mail-Telegram article lists William M. Rea as prophet of the Quanah Parker tribe.